10 Mexican Garter Snake Species

 Source: iNaturalist user Liliana Ramírez-Freire – CC BY 4.0

 Despite their yellow throat, another defensive skill is revealing bright blue skin between their scales, which is supposed to scare predators off.
-They achieve this by elongating their neck sideways.
+They achieve this by elongating their neck sideways, while facing the enemy head on.

 Yellow-throated garter snakes like altitudes of 2000-2500 metres.
-Compared to US garter snakes, there’s little research on them.
-Yet they have a few confirmed prey, including amphibians like Bell’s salamanders and mountain tree frogs (Hyla eximia).
+Compared to US garter snakes, little research has been conducted on them.
+Yet they have a few confirmed prey, including amphibians such as Bell’s salamanders and mountain tree frogs (Hyla eximia).
 Thamnophis pulchrilatus has yellow parallel stripes contrasting against black, and a juicy red tongue with a black tip.

 6 Highland garter snake